Mushroom Bourguignon

 The wine

-The wine reduces during cooking and loses its alcohol, leaving behind the fruit, the tannins, and the structure that give the sauce its characteristic depth.
-That reduction is where the flavour of a mushroom bourguignon recipe is built.
+As the mushroom bourguignon cooks, the alcohol cooks off and what remains is the fruit, gentle tannins, and structure that give the sauce its backbone.
+That slow reduction is where most of the flavour is built.

 The aromatics